BirnadinErick/Digi-Cards/README.md

 ## Database
 Django-Flashcards uses MySQL(MariaDB) as its main database.

+## Cache
+Digi-Cards is intergrated with Memcached to handle the caching.
+It uses to Memcached server, one for backend and another one for frontend(especially rendered log .md files).

 ## Models
 **models.py** inside the main application contains the schema for all the models.
 There are 5 models each corresponding to:-